-Current (instantaneous) length of the send queue.
+Current (instantaneous) length of the send queue, that is, the number of write-sets waiting to be sent.

 To retrieve the value of this status variable, execute the SHOW STATUS statement like so:

 wsrep_local_send_queue_avg

 Send queue length averaged over time since the last FLUSH STATUS command.
 Values considerably larger than 0.0 indicate replication throttling or network throughput issue.